-Hearing the word ‘European Muslims’, the first thing that usually comes to one’s mind is the Muslims of the West: immigrants with Muslim backgrounds or white Western converts.
+Hearing the word “European Muslims,” the first thing that usually comes to one’s mind is the Muslims of the West: immigrants with Muslim backgrounds or white Western converts.

 Bosnia-Herzegovina is one of the most diverse countries of former Yugoslavia where Bosniaks (Bosnian Muslims), Serbs and Croats are living together more or less peacefully.

 Muslim tribes have been present in Eastern Europe since early times, but the turning point in Bosnia came with the “invasion” of the Ottoman Empire, which lasted in the country for 400 years.

-Prosperity under the Ottoman rule
+Prosperity Under the Ottoman Rule

-The word invasion is usually coupled with negative impacts; however, in the situation of Bosnia, the Ottoman occupation proved the contrary.
+The word “invasion” is usually coupled with negative impacts; however, in the situation of Bosnia, the Ottoman occupation proved the contrary.

-Ottomans allowed for the preservation of Bosnia’s identity; moreover, the country was an integral province of the empire with its historical name and territorial integrity.
+The Ottomans allowed for the preservation of Bosnia’s identity; moreover, the country was an integral province of the empire with its historical name and territorial integrity.

 During the 16th century, the economic and cultural life rapidly developed; so much so that the capital city of Sarajevo today is one of the few European cities that has had a water supply system for more than 400 years.

 Contrary to what we might study at Western schools, the Ottoman Empire did not force people to convert to Islam; tolerance of other religious creeds was actually one of the distinctive features of Ottoman rule.

-The Ottomans were followed by the Austro-Hungarian Empire in the late 17th century, who swept away ideas about a multi-faith Bosnian nation by seeding waves of nationalism, leading to the ominous event in Sarajevo, which eventually caused WW1.
+The Ottomans were followed by the Austro-Hungarian Empire in the late 17th century, which swept away ideas about a multi-faith Bosnian nation by seeding waves of nationalism, leading to the ominous event in Sarajevo, which eventually caused WW1.

-But that independence was dearly paid for; in the Yugoslav civil war (1991-1999), the three-year Bosnian war was one of the bloodiest parts in which 97,000 people lost their lives, mainly by the Serbian army.
+But that independence was dearly paid for.
+In the Yugoslav civil war (1991-1999), the three-year Bosnian war was one of the bloodiest parts, in which 97,000 people lost their lives, mainly by the Serbian army.
 83% of the victims were Muslims.

-Bosnian Muslims’ memories
+Bosnian Muslims’ Memories

-Neila Muratovic and her mother lived in a Muslim-majority small town of Bosnia during the war.
+Neila Muratovic and her mother lived in a Muslim-majority small town in Bosnia during the war.
 She says it felt safe inside, unlike the city of Srebrenica, for instance, where the Serbian army massacred 8,000 Muslim men in 1995.

-“No one thought this could ever happen”, Neila says.
+“No one thought this could ever happen,” Neila says.
 “We, the average people, lived in peace with Serbs and Croats before.”

 Another sister, Maida Halilovic, adds that Serbs could not enter the village they lived in, but they sent special helicopters instead to bombard their homes.
 During the attack, her father would take her in his arms and go to the mountains to hide.